ABOUT THE TRAINS

 Built by the Caledonian Railway at St Rollox Works, Glasgow, in 1907 No 419 was designed by J.F.
 Mcintosh for branch line work, fast suburban and banking duties.

 Caledonian Railway 419 is the flagship of the Scottish Railway Preservation Society.
-It appears on the society’s letter heading and has represented the SRPS at numerous events on both sides of the border and is presently undergoing a full overhaul.
+It appears on the society’s letter heading and has represented the SRPS at numerous events on both sides of the border.

 Further details, photographs and news of the steam locomotive fleet as well as those in restoration can be found on the SRPS Steam Locomotive Group Website.